Advice for Families and Parents

 In the rare case in which you sense your student is becoming overwhelmed, have your student contact the Office of Counseling & Psychological Services (610.902.8561).

-A Guide to Roommate Conflicts for Parents
+A Guide for Families and Parents to Help Manage Roommate Conflicts

 Roommate problems are common, because sharing space with a new person is hard.